-1. All non-working or inoperable equipment or vehicles must be taken out of service and removed from the AOA.
+- 1. All non-working or inoperable equipment or vehicles must be taken out of service and removed from the AOA.
 While repairs are being made, vehicles and equipment may be stored on the AOA for a period of no more than 30 days in approved locations.
-All inoperative, surplus or infrequently used vehicles or equipment left on the Airport in excess of 30 days may be removed at the owner's/operator's expense.
+A letter of Non-compliance will be sent to the owning company of all inoperative, surplus or infrequently used vehicles or equipment left on the Airport in excess of 30 days and subsequent letters with escalating fines every 30 days thereafter. - 2.
+Fees

-2. Fees